 The Audit Committee, with the assistance of internal auditors, reviews and reports to the Board on the adequacy and effectiveness of the Group's system of controls, including financial, operational, compliance and information technology controls, and risk management policies and systems established by Management.
-In assessing the effectiveness of the Group's internal controls, the Audit Committee ensures primarily that key objectives are met, material assets are properly safeguarded, fraud or errors in the accounting records are prevented or detected, accounting records are accurate and complete, and reliable financial information is prepared in compliance with applicable internal policies, laws and regulations.
+In assessing the effectiveness of the Group's internal controls, the Audit Committee ensures primarily that key objectives are met, material assets are properly safeguarded, there are adequate measures to detect and prevent fraud or errors in the accounting records, accounting records are accurate and complete, and reliable financial information is prepared in compliance with applicable internal policies, laws and regulations.